 After an initial seed gift from Martin/Martin Consulting Engineers where David served many years as chief engineer, the tremendous outpouring from friends and family quickly escalated the scholarship into an endowment that will support students year after year.
 David is remembered as someone who always took time to help future engineering leaders, and with this scholarship his impact on the CU community will never be forgotten.

 If you would like to honor a friend, mentor, or loved one, while helping to build the college’s long-term financial strength, contact the BEST Team about creating a named endowment.

 Dwight Ryland explored several majors at CU-Boulder before deciding to complete his degree in education.
 He tried architecture, business, and engineering, and ultimately decided that he loved history and wanted to become a teacher.
 He met his wife, Jessie, while teaching middle school in Rifle, Colorado, and the couple has now set up a graduate fellowship fund in the College of Engineering to support PhD candidates working on renewable and sustainable energy.

 Dwight and Jessie are passionate about finding new sources of energy, and they love to learn about the latest technologies and research in this field.
 By making an annual contribution, as well as including the college in their estate plans, the Rylands are fueling a passion of theirs while making a difference in the lives of graduate students now and in the future.

-Contact the Engineering Development Office for information about making a charitable bequest or putting the college in your will.
+Contact the BEST Team for information about making a charitable bequest or putting the college in your will.

 Katrina Moseley grew up in Denver as the child of two former CU Buffs, so it wasn’t hard for her to decide where to go to college.
 As a woman and underrepresented minority in engineering at CU-Boulder, she found community and scholarship support through the Multicultural Engineering Program (MEP) and graduated in 2005 with a degree in chemical engineering.